CODEPhylo/phylospec/website/src/lib/blog/the-way-of-phylospec.md

 ## Language Design

 While components are flexible and community-driven, the __language design is opinionated__.
 There should be one preferred way to express most ideas.
 The syntax should be as concise as possible, but not at the expense of readability or clarity.

 Naming should be ultra-consistent, descriptive, and focused on concepts rather than mathematical or engine-specific jargon.
 We're paying special attention to helpful and educational error messages.

 ---

-While these points don't cover everything and are rather vague, they still represent how I currently think about the project.
-I'm happy to discuss all of it in the GitHub Discussion (@Tobia link tbd) of this post!
+That my current thinking on PhyloSpec.
+I'm excited to refine it together in the GitHub Discussion (@Tobia link tbd) of this post!